 As mentioned above, the holiday pay is no different from employees’ regular pay, but there are exceptions depending on the company’s policies.

 1. Overtime: If the employees work more than the regular hours during the holiday season, they are entitled to the same overtime pay as normal days.
 The overtime calculation is done as per the labor law.
 For instance, it is mandatory to pay employees double the average hourly pay rates for overtime hours in India.

 2. 1.5 times pay: Though it is not a legal requirement, employees across the United States offer 1.5 times pay on certain holidays to reward employees for working on those days.
+Learn more about who qualified for time and a half and how it is calculated here.
 By incentivizing the holidays, the morale of the employees is boosted.

-3. Bonuses: As an employer, you can choose to offer rewards during the holiday season to your employees.
-In India, offering bonus gifts and paychecks to employees during the Diwali holidays is a general practice.
+4. Bonuses: As an employer, you can choose to offer rewards during the holiday season to your employees.
+In India, offering paychecks and bonus gifts to employees during the Diwali holidays is a general practice.
 You can decide on bonuses based on years of service, base salary, or performance of the employees.

 The key takeaway here is that there are no special rules on laws that regulate holiday pay.
 The state and federal employment laws only decide the date that should be off.
 Calculating holiday pay for hourly or salaried employees is at the discretion of the employers.

 The calculation of holiday pay for hourly employees

 The calculation of the holiday pay is simple, depending on what things you offer to employees or casual workers to work on holidays.
 For instance, if you provide employees 1 ½ of the regular hourly rate, an employee working for $ 10 an hour would be paid $15 an hour for working on holidays.